 Put on some music, have a shower and make other plans.
 I know it's not easy to find new plans when someone cancels plans last minute, especially when it's at night, but you will find a distraction.

 Go hang out with your friends or watch Netflix.
 You can even pick up your phone and message some of your other options.

 The point is, the longer you sit around and dwell on how bad you feel, the worse it’s going to get.
 The worst-case scenario is you let it really get to you and end up sending a rude message that you’ll regret.

 The funny thing is, the better you handle her cancelation, the better you’re going to look in her eyes.
 “No problem, I was offered tickets to [local event] tonight…” looks so much better than an angry “whatever.”

 A canceled date with no reschedule is a pretty big red flag that she's not that into you.
-Nobody likes to be taken for a fool and lead on by someone ‘too nice’ to say no. There are a few factors that might suggest she actually isn’t that interested which can save you a lot of time.
+Nobody likes to be taken for a fool and lead on by someone "too nice" to say no. There are a few factors that might suggest she actually isn’t that interested, which can save you a lot of time.

 Now even if you see these, I’d still suggest treating it as normal the first time.
 Just don’t be willing to put too much effort in if all signs point to her being a serial flake.

 For example, consider the timing of the cancelation.
 If the date was set up a week ago and she cancels 30 minutes prior, that’s a big red flag.
 There is still a chance something legitimate just came up, but be very wary of this one.

 Also, pay attention to the tone of her text.
 There’s a very big difference between

 “I’m so sorry, you’re going to hate me but I have to cancel tonight.
 Something really important just came up, are you free Wednesday night?
 I’m so sorry!”